How stolen vehicle trends can impact your auto insurance

 The bottom line

-With stolen vehicle trends on the rise in Canada, be sure to protect yourself with a sufficient car insurance policy – consider adding specific theft-related coverages, such as comprehensive insurance, loss of use insurance, and gap insurance.
-And as rates increase because of an increase in car theft, be sure to compare car insurance quotes with us to ensure you’re getting the best rate possible.
+While we’re seeing a decrease in the volume of stolen vehicles YoY, the cost of theft is still a billion-dollar issue that is putting pressure on the insurance market.
+As a car owner, be sure to protect yourself with a sufficient car insurance policy – consider adding specific theft-related coverages, such as comprehensive insurance, loss of use insurance, and gap insurance.
+And as rates increase because of an increase in the cost of car theft, be sure to compare car insurance quotes with us to ensure you’re getting the best rate possible.